mromer99/ui-stream-processing-system/README.md

-# GUI Experiment Tool - Stream Processing System
+# Facilitating the Benchmarking of Stream Processing Systems in Distributed and Heterogeneous Environments

 A web-based GUI tool for benchmarking and monitoring stream processing systems.
 This tool provides real-time visualization of experiment results, network topology, and system performance metrics.